b-shields/auto-QChem/occupied_volume/README.md

 ## occupied-volume

 ### Notes to the user
 OccupiedVolume is a Mathematica function which takes Gaussian log files or Cartesian coordinates as input and returns the % of a sphere of a set radius which is occupied via the Van der Waals radii of the surrounding atoms.
 The center atom can be specified as a unique element, a numerically labeled atom, or the row of the corresponding Cartesian coordinate matrix.
 The function is currently incomplete and only supports the use of Gaussian .log files with freq calculation output.
+Down the line I will add support for a diverse array of input and output files.

 This project is a direct extension of SambVca, a tool to calculate the buried volume of OM ligands (https://www.molnac.unisa.it/OMtools/sambvca.php).

+As the auto-QChem project progresses, this feature will be integrated into the larger program.
+For now the script included in the occupied_volume directory can be incorporated out of the box.
+To get started, you can download the whole directory and evaluate the examples in occupied_volume_examples.nb to ensure it runs on your system.

 ### Options